mozilla/addon-sdk/static-files/md/dev-guide/addon-development/annotator/creating.md

 way `page-mod` uses workers, see the
 [page-mod documentation](#module/addon-kit/page-mod).

-In the attach handler we do three things to the new worker:
+In the attach handler we do three things:

-* send it a message with the current activation status
+* send the content script a message with the current activation status
-* add this worker to an array called `selectors` so we can send it messages later on
+* add the worker to an array called `selectors` so we can send it messages later on
 * assign a message handler for messages from this worker.
 If the message is `show` we will just log the content for the time being.
 If the message is